 Fulfilling the job search obligation

 There are many ways to fulfil your job search obligation.
-It is possible for you to
+It is possible for you to for example

 - apply for a job of your choice,